Black Friday Cyber Monday Sale! 40% off!

 • Loud noises

-In some regions, dog parents have started bringing their canine companions along to restaurants, dog bars, parks, and grocery stores.
+In some regions, dog parents have started bringing their canine companions to restaurants, dog bars, parks, and grocery stores.
 This may not be a good option for your dog if they experience stress in new environments.

 Triggers can prevent your dog from calming down.
-If your dog often feels anxious in specific settings or situations, they may suffer from situational anxiety.
+If your dog often feels anxious in specific settings or situations, they may suffer from anxiety.

 3. Separation anxiety

-Every dog handles stress and anxiety in different ways.
-Here are some signs of generalized anxiety:
+Here are some signs of anxiety:

 If your dog has anxiety, they might refuse food or treats.
 This can be for a variety of reasons, but similar to humans, when anxiety takes over it can cause stomach upset and nausea.